ibizaman/skarabox/README.md

 ## Hardware Requirements

-SkaraboxOS is currently tailored for NAS users, not necessarily homelab users.
+Skarabox is currently tailored for NAS users, not necessarily homelab users.
 It expects a particular hardware layout:

 - 1 or 2 SSD or NVMe drive for the OS.